 Niagara Falls are one of the most famous natural wonders in the USA, so it is not surprising it made the list.
 Though, some people may not realize that they are still part of New York state, as they are on the NY state border with Ontario, Canada.

 Niagara Falls consists of 3 waterfalls at the southern end of Niagara Gorge.
 Horseshoe falls are the largest and are located on the Canadian side of the border, while the smaller American Falls and Bridal Veil Falls are within New York State.

 Famed for their beauty and proportions, the Niagara River creates the falls, draining water from Lake Erie into Lake Ontario.
 With a vertical fall of 167 ft (51 m), they have a combined flow rate of 85,000 cu ft/s (2,400 m3/s), making the most powerful in North America by flow rate.

-Visiting the Niagara Falls state park to experience this natural wonder is free, and it is open 365 days of the year.
+Visiting Niagara Falls state park to experience this natural wonder is free, and it is open 365 days a year.
 You can walk around on the 400 acres of lush terrain and find several activities and attractions.
 The tours and activities are (obviously) mostly paid for.
-You can go behind de falls, go on a walking tour, navigate to the falls on the Maid of the Mist boat, and much more.
+You can go behind de falls, go on a walking tour, navigate the falls on the Maid of the Mist boat, and much more.

 Facts and records about New York State

 Finally, New York holds a few impressive records and is home to some unique and fun facts globally known.
 As one of the original colonies and most important states, there are many firsts, biggest, and largest in New York.
 Let’s explore some of them:

 - New York was founded by the Dutch in 1624 and named New Amsterdam;